Ada-Developers-Academy/core-pses/09/tic-tac-toe.md

 * topics: pse
 ##### !question

-List three or more questions whose answers would clarify the problem statement
+List three or more questions whose answers would clarify the problem statement.
+For each question, provide an answer which includes the effect your decision would have on how you would approach the problem.

 ##### !end-question
 ##### !hint